bullmoose20/MK-Docs/docs/index.md

     **This branch will have squashed commits which can cause `git pull`/`git fetch` to error you can use `git reset origin/nightly --hard` to fix the branch.**

-    The [nightly](https://github.com/meisnate12/Plex-Meta-Manager/tree/nightly) branch has the absolute latest version of Komet, but it could easily break, there is no guarantee that it even works, and any new features will not be documented until they have progressed enough to reach the develop branch.
+    The [nightly](https://github.com/meisnate12/Plex-Meta-Manager/tree/nightly) branch has the absolute latest version of Kometa, but it could easily break, there is no guarantee that it even works, and any new features will not be documented until they have progressed enough to reach the develop branch.

     Switching to `nightly`:

     === "Running in Docker"
         Add ":nightly" to the image name in your run command or configuration:
             ```
-            meisnate12/komet:nightly
+            meisnate12/kometa:nightly
             ```
     === "Running on the Host"
-        In the directory where you cloned Komet:
+        In the directory where you cloned Kometa:
             ```bash
             git checkout nightly
             ```